vanessa-hu/on-track/DESIGN.md

 Our carousel, located in index.html, displays 3 images for whether or not each of the 3 goals have been logged and this is explained in the index section below.

 ## Set Goals
-set\_goals html appears right after registering, where the user sets the name and type (binary or numeric) of each of the three habits.
+set\_goals.html appears right after registering, where the user sets the name and type (binary or numeric) of each of the three habits.
 This is done through a form-group, so when the user submits (post), application.py uses request.form.get() to store then update the user in users with this information: goal_#_name, goal_#_type for 3 goals, as well as the month, day, year integer the user set these goals.
 We also store that information so when logging data, the user can't log data before they registered.